jurahel/nd00333-capstone/starter_file/README.md

 ![](screenshots/model_run_ids.png)

 ### Closer Look at the best model
 The voting ensemble consists of 9 models with different preprocessing steps (scalers and normalizers) followed by various models.
-In the screenshot we see Random Forests,, Logistic Regression, XGB Models, LightGBM and Extreme Random Forests.
+In the screenshot we see Random Forests, Logistic Regression, XGB Models, LightGBM and Extreme Random Forests.
 All their classifications are weighted and combined for the final prediction.
-We see that the first ensemble part consisting of the 'StandardScalerWrapper' and 'RandomForest' has a model weight of roughly 0.077.
+We see that the first ensemble part consisting of the `StandardScalerWrapper` and `RandomForest` has a model weight of roughly 0.077.
 ![](screenshots/automl_best_model_details.png)

 The model consists